Geo-Joy/geo-joy.github.io/content/post/building-a-chatbot-with-deep-natural-language-processing-using-tensorflow-part-1-2-3.md

 # Lets Start

 ## PART-1.
-Installing and configuring Anacond
+Installing and configuring Anaconda

 ### 1a.
 Installing Anaconda